raulorteg/cellular-automata101/README.md

 ## Requirements
 * Pygame
 * Numpy
+* Matplotlib

 ## Usage
 * Install requirements `pip install -r requirements.txt`

+for main.py:
 * Run main program `python main.py`
 * Select cells to initialize as alive, when finished then press `enter/return key`
 * To stop the execution of the program press `esc key`

+for generations.py:
+* Run main program `python generations.py --size=200 --spawn_freq=10`
+* Then press `enter/return key` to start simulation
+* To terminate simulation click exit, then plots of the evolution of alive cells will appear and will be saved.

 ## Examples
 <figure>